 Both of them are really impressive, even when just looking at the facade from the outside.
 If you’re really into visiting the interior of one of the houses – book your ticket online, otherwise you’re going to spend half of the day waiting in the line (and you don’t want that).

 Walk Plaça de Catalunya and La Rambla

-Just 10 minutes walking distance from the former two sights are Plaça de Catalunya and La Rambla street.
+Just 10 minutes’ walking distance away from the last two sights are Plaça de Catalunya and La Rambla street.
 La Rambla street, lined with cafes and souvenir stalls, is a bustling touristic place, but with the atmosphere you just don’t want to miss.
 If you’re into buying souvenirs – this street has it all.

 Breakfast at Mercat de la Boqueria

-Mercat de la Boqueria is the most famous Barcelona food market and an ultimate place for all the food lovers.
-It has everything – from fresh fruits, vegetables, meat and smoked ham, pastries, sweets, and even some very delicious street food meals.
+Mercat de la Boqueria is the most famous Barcelona food market and the ultimate place for all food lovers.
+It has everything – from fresh fruit, vegetables, meat and smoked ham, pastries, sweets, and even some very delicious street food meals.
 You should ask for the prices before paying to avoid any kind of misunderstanding.
 Keep in mind it’s closed on Sundays.

 Grab a coffee at Plaça Reial

 The coffee price would definitely go high at this place, but it’s one of the most beautiful Mediterranean squares due to the impressive architecture and loads of tall palm trees.
 It’s a great place to relax after a morning walk.